 Ontario provincial park system, which sometimes removes trees and other natural

-vegetation it doesn’t like, and plants something else.
+vegetation it does not’t like, and plants something else it considers more pleasing.
 (Its

 huge Algonquin Provincial Park is still a joy to visit, however.)

-When Dr. Voyageur wants to experience a superbly manicured lawn,
+When Doc V wants to experience a superbly manicured lawn,

 he ventures into his yard.

 In addition to government-run campgrounds, check out various commercial